Optimal Inspection and Maintenance Planning for Deteriorating Structural Components through Dynamic Bayesian Networks and Markov Decision Processes: Background: Risk-based inspection planning

 \subsection{RBI assumptions and heuristic rules}

 Risk-Based Inspection (RBI) planning methodologies \citep{Faber2002RBI} introduce simplifications to the I\&M decision-making problem in order to be able to identify strategies in a reasonable computational time.
-To simplify the problem, the expected utility is computed only for a limited set of pre-defined decision rules $h_{a,e}$.
-The best strategy among them is then identified as the decision rule with the maximum utility.
+To simplify the problem, the expected cost is computed only for a limited set of pre-defined decision rules $h_{a,e}$.
+The best strategy among them is then identified as the decision rule with the minimum cost.